The Triangle Condition for the Marked Random Connection Model: Sub-Critical Convergence

-In this section we aim to bound $\OpNorm{\OpLacelam^{(n)}}$ and $\OpNorm{\fOpLacelam^{(n)}(k)}$.
+Now we aim to bound $\OpNorm{\OpLacelam^{(n)}}$ and $\OpNorm{\fOpLacelam^{(n)}(k)}$ for $n\geq 1$.
 Lemmas~\ref{lem:BoundsonOperatorNorm} and \ref{lem:NormBounds} along with the positivity of $\pi^{(n)}_\lambda(x,y)$ prove that it is sufficient to bound $\OneNorm{\OpLacelam^{(n)}}$ to get bounds on both of these.
 Much of the hard work for this has been done previously - for example in \cite{HeyHofLasMat19}.
 The novelty here is to see how the argument can be naturally written in terms of operators.

 We inherit the following notation from \cite{HeyHofLasMat19}.
 Note that we make use of the Dirac delta function - specifically the one that holds with respect to the measure $\nu$.
 They are used here primarily for convenience and to make the argument more readable.
 In particular, they appear when applying the Mecke equation~\eqref{eq:prelim:mecke_n} to obtain